Armies in the American Civil War: Organization

-The basic organizational unit was the geographic department, whose commander communicated directly with the bureaus for their needs, although as the war progressed some departments were combined together under a "division" headquarters.
+The basic organizational unit was the geographic department, whose commander communicated directly with the bureaus for their needs, although as the war progressed some departments were combined under a "division" headquarters.
 Department commanders had total control over logistical operations within their area of responsibility.
 Depots were set up in major urban centers from which supplies would be procured – mostly via low-bid contracts initiated by the depot commanders themselves – and made ready for distribution to units in the field.
 Additional advanced and temporary depots would be set up at cities or transportation hubs closer to the fighting as needed to support ongoing operations.
 Despite their importance though, until 1864 many of these depots were commanded by mere captains.

 Starting at the regimental level, each military unit had a number of logistical staff officers responsible for keeping their units provisioned.
 Once supplies arrived at an advanced depot via rail or steamship, these officers were responsible for organizing wagon trains to pick them up and take them to the field units.
 A regiment's quartermaster, commissary, and ordnance officers were selected from among its lieutenants, while those of larger units were supposed to be provided by the supply departments themselves.
 However, chronic shortages often required for line officers to be assigned to these duties, or for staff officers to cover multiple roles at once.

 Additionally, with the exception of a small number of trained NCOs and specialists, there were no enlisted personnel assigned to help carry out the routine logistical work.
 Either civilian contractors had to be hired, or soldiers had to be reassigned from their line units, to perform these necessary duties.
 Civilians were not as reliable as Army personnel, but reassigning soldiers diminished the fighting power of their units.
 One alternative used by the Union Army was hiring African-Americans, including so-called "contraband" or freed slaves.
 In a variety of roles, from teamsters to ambulance drivers to hostlers, Black workers proved to be more trustworthy and often performed better.
 The Confederates requisitioned slaves to perform the same work, but doing so was considered a burden to the slaveowners as it decreased economic activity.